 - Preheat the oven and lightly oil a ceramic quiche dish of about 28 cm/ 11 inches.

-- Beat the eggs and give them to a large bowl.
+- Beat the eggs in a large bowl.
 Add all the left ingredients and stir well.
 The batter will be thick.

 - Pour the mixture into the prepared baking dish.